hmrc/accessibility/docs/testing/font-size.md

-# Check for increased font size on mobile and desktop
+# Check for increased font size on mobile and desktop (page deprecated)

+For updated guidance, read [increased text size and spacing](increased-text-size-and-spacing.md)

+---
+DELETE BELOW
+---

 Font-size-only zoom is important to check as it is a modification which is easy for users to do themselves and provides a user with a subjectively better layout than a full-page zoom where the layout moves towards a mobile or tablet layout on desktop.
 On smaller screens it is also a way of increasing readability without having to pinch & zoom all the time.

 ## System set-up